Report a concern

-- Contact the Sandwell Safeguarding Team on 0121 569 3100
+- Speak to Sandwell Childrens Trust on 0121 569 3100

-If you believe that the risk is significant and is a child protection issue but the child is in no immediate danger you must complete a Multi Agency Referral Form (MARF) as soon as possible and within a maximum of 24 hours.
+If you believe that a child is at risk of significant harm but they are not in immediate danger you must complete a Multi Agency Request Form (MARF) as soon as possible and within a maximum of 24 hours.

-Allegations about a Colleague/Professional
+Allegations about a colleague or other professional